Theobald Jones: Early life and family

 Rev Jones remarried in 1796 to Anne Ryder, the widow of John Ryder (Dean of Lismore) and daughter of Sir John Blackwood, 2nd Bt from County Down.

 Sir John sat in the House of Commons of Ireland from 1761 to 1799 for Killyleagh and Bangor.

 Between1814 and 1819 Rev Jones became the County Grand Master of the Orange Order in County Londonderry.
 The family were involved in the defeat of the 1798 Rebellion.

 Ancestry

 Rev Jones was the younger brother of Theophilus Jones (1760–1835), an admiral in the Royal Navy.
 Their first-born brother Walter (1754–1839) was governor of County Leitrim, and an MP for Coleraine in the latter years of the Irish Parliament, and then sat for Coleraine at Westminster until 1809.
 Their father Theophilus Jones (1729–1811) was an MP for Coleraine and Leitrim.

-The family traced their ancestry to Bryan Jones (died 1681), a Welshman who had been granted lands in Ireland by King James VI and I in 1622.
+The family traced their ancestry to Bryan Jones (died 1681), a Welshman who had been granted lands in Ireland by James I in 1622.

-Bryan's grandson Theophilus Jones (1666–1742) was a member of the Irish House of Commons from 1692 to 1742, for Sligo Borough and then County Leitrim.
+Bryan's grandson Theophilus Jones (1666–1742) was a member of the Irish House of Commons from 1692 to 1742, for Sligo and then County Leitrim.